 The regulatory framework for the Project is outlined within the Compliance and Obligations Register (refer to Appendix A of the MPW South CEMP - Addendum).
-This register identifies relevant legislative instruments, their key objectives and relevance to the Project, including legislative and voluntary obligations, permits and licences, standards and guidelines, and relevant CoA and management measures.
+This register identifies relevant legislative instruments, their key objectives and relevance to the Project.

 2.1.1.
 Compliance Matrix